armoredNorth27/Mock-Podcast/README.txt

 		Implements the functions of TestControl.h
 	-main.cc
-		The main class that uses the TestView and TestControl classes in order to test the classes implemented in this assignment
+		The main class that uses the TestView and TestControl classes in order to test the implemented classes